 to it, grab one of the fat-tire bikes to roam the seemingly endless beaches.

 After breakfast, disembark the ship and transfer to Loreto’s city center.
-Choose to visit the first mission in Baja California, as well as the nearby museum to learn more about what makes this town so special.
+Choose to visit the first mission in Baja California if you'd like, as well as the nearby museum to learn more about what makes this town so special.
 Enjoy free time to explore the quaint shops and vibrant side streets.
 After lunch, transfer to Loreto Airport for flights home.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.